Reviewed: 10th April 2018

 If divorce proceedings are contested in court, forensic accountants can appear as expert witnesses, providing evidence that either proves or disproves the issue in question.

 In some instances, forensic accountants are requested to act as Single Joint Expert (SJE) for both parties in a divorce case.
 This can offer cost-saving benefits, whilst creating a more co-operative scenario and potentially facilitating a smoother process than might otherwise be possible.

 Conversely, if proceedings are acrimonious, a forensic accountant’s appointment and input could be considered even more important in ensuring a fair distribution of matrimonial wealth.

 For more information on forensic accounting for divorce proceedings, contact our experts at Real Business Rescue.
 Our forensic accountants will provide professional valuations of your business assets, and establish your financial position going forward.

-We are a major part of Begbies Traynor, the UK’s largest professional services consultancy, Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+We are a major part of Begbies Traynor, the UK’s largest professional services consultancy, Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.
 Call one of our team of specialist divorce forensic accountants for a same-day consultation free-of-charge.

 The UK economy is likely to be plunged into recession in the aftermath of a No Deal Brexit, according to the Office for Budget Responsibility (OBR).Read More